 The digital experience an asset manager offers has long affected advisors’ perception of a firm and, at times, even been a tipping point in their decision to do business with a firm.
 Yet in the four years that we’ve published our annual Digital Engagement Leaders study, the gap between what advisors seek and the online experiences most firms provide continues to grow—and firms that lag now may soon be too far behind to catch up.

 Because unlike most of today’s advisors and investors, members of the next generation are digital natives.
-That means that a lifetime of online interactions have created high expectations for convenience, mobility, transparency and relevance—and those expectations are a big factor in their buying decisions.
-In fact, 57% of them would go through the hassle of changing banks purely for a better digital platform.
+That means that a lifetime of online interactions has created high expectations for convenience, mobility, transparency, and relevance—and those expectations are a big factor in their buying decisions.

 It’s critical to understand that this is NOT just about millennials.